Cuscuta: Parasitism

 After a dodder attaches itself to a plant, it wraps itself around it.
 If the host contains food beneficial to dodder, the dodder produces haustoria that insert themselves into the vascular system of the host.
+Far-red light signal and physical contact with its host plant are required to initiate haustoria formation.
 The vestigial root of the dodder in the soil then dies.
+Through the developmental process of the haustoria, the dodder's searching hyphae reach the vascular tissue of the host and form plasmodesmata connections.
+In addition to water and nutrients, the exchange of mRNA, small RNA, and small peptides occurs between the host and the dodder through this connection.

+Host range

+Cuscuta species exhibit diverse host preferences; while some are generalists, others are specialists restricted to specific host groups.
+The genus is known to infect a wide range of plants, including a number of agricultural and horticultural crop species, such as alfalfa, sugar beet, lespedeza, flax, clover, potatoes, chrysanthemum, dahlia, helenium, trumpet vine, ivy and petunias.
+As an ectoparasite and holoparasitic plant, or a plant that is non-photosynthetic and is completely dependent on a host.
 The dodder can grow and attach itself to multiple plants.
 In tropical areas, it can grow more or less continuously and may reach high into the canopy of shrubs and trees; in cold temperate regions, it is an annual plant and is restricted to relatively low vegetation that can be reached by new seedlings each spring.

-Dodder is parasitic on a very wide variety of plants, including a number of agricultural and horticultural crop species, such as alfalfa, lespedeza, flax, clover, potatoes, chrysanthemum, dahlia, helenium, trumpet vine, ivy and petunias.
-It is an ectoparasite and is categorized as holoparasitic plant, or a plant that is non-photosynthetic and is completely dependent on a host.